AlanBenitez017/Lexical-Analyzer/README.md

 # Lexical-Analyzer
-This is a Lexical analyzer made on C
+This is a Lexical analyzer made on C.
 To run the code, enter ./run.sh in linux